sigmdel/xiao_esp32c3_wifi_switch/README.md

 No luck so far with asynchronous HTTP request libraries.
 Tests of embedding a blocking HTTP request in a (RTOS) task are positive.
 However, if tasks are used for this, they should be used for everything else including button presses.
 Consequently, another approach is used: HTTP requests are buffered in a FIFO queue with replacement.
 This is the same technique as used with the log.
 To see how that works, ensure that the serial log level is set to LOG_DEBUG (recompile and upload the firmware if the level had to be changed), stop Domoticz, and press the button many times in quick succession.
 Quickly, the buffer will be filled and old requests will be dropped.
 Nevertheless, the LED will follow the state of the button because the hardware is now polled with a `Ticker`.
 Every 25 milliseconds (`POLL_TIME` is set in `hardware.h`), a hardware timer interrupt takes care of checking the state of the button and the sensors if need be.
 Since this is an interrupt, the button state is monitored even as an HTTP request might be in progress.

-The alternate hardware drivers, first shown in `03_alt_wifi_switch` have been updated and are contained in `hdw_alt/hardware.cpp'.
-This is a drop-in replacement for 'ticker_hdw/hardware.cpp'.
+The alternate hardware drivers, first shown in `03_alt_wifi_switch` have been updated and are contained in `hdw_alt/hardware.cpp`.
+This is a drop-in replacement for `ticker_hdw/hardware.cpp`.
+Note that now change is requires to the header file `hardware.h`.

 ## 09_with_cmd